teerapongtha/FaceDetect_Public/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 # User For Test
-It will make you like the teacher.
-To be able to create checklist and add student information.
+Act as an Teacher: The system should allow you to function as an teacher, enabling you to list and add student information.

-Makes it possible to login the student role to attendance record.
+Student Login: Ensure that students can log in to their accounts to perform check-ins for attendance.

+Add Courses: You must add courses to the system before you can input student information.

 test@gmail.com
 1234